JoffreyLGT/e-commerce-mlops/README.md

                         Add layers of data augmentation to avoid early overfitting. (default: True) --train-patience TRAIN_PATIENCE
-                        Number of epoch to do without improvements before stopping the model training. (default: 10)
+                        Number of epoch to do without improvements before stopping the model training. (default: 10) --epochs EPOCHS       Number of epochs to reach before stopping.
+Stops before if train-patience is reached. (default: 100) --set-staging         Set new model version status as staging for 'fusion' model (default: False) --registered-model REGISTERED_MODEL
+                        (default: image)

 help:
   -h, --help            show this help message and exit